Rear Window

 Which, given Baird’s love of surfing, would be of the nautical kind.

-Baird became the chairman of Cricket Australia in February, and in Sydney Morning Herald profile published in July, he pondered that he probably had one more CEO role in him.
+Baird became the chairman of Cricket Australia in February, and in a Sydney Morning Herald profile published in July, he pondered that he probably had one more CEO role in him.

 “It would want to be challenging and interesting, and it would have to be something I can finish my career on,” he told Anne Hyland.